cypress-io/cypress-documentation/source/api/events/spec-end-event.md

 ---
-title: after:spec
+title: spec:end
 ---

-The `after:spec` event fires after a spec file and its tests run.
+The `spec:end` event fires after a spec file and its tests run.

 # Environment